OfferZen-Community/iot_robots-pub_sub_via_aws_dashboard/readme.md

   **Message format:** a JSON object with attributes `"name"` as your full name, `"completed_prep"` as `true`, and an optional `"message"` string containing text of your choice.
 This will publish an MQTT message to the `makersPrep` topic.

+  If you're not sure why your message isn't working, test it with [JSON lint](https://jsonlint.com)

   <img src="images/aws_iot_publish.png" alt="images/aws_iot_publish.png" width=650 />